shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you learn how to cause an item to react to a situation.
 You learn the following Bond Affinity option:

--   Reactive: Set a reactive condition for this spell cast, which automatically activates this spell cast’s infused item when met.
+-   Reactive: 2 Spell Points.
+Set a reactive condition for this spell cast, which automatically activates this spell cast’s infused item when met.

 ### Multi-Infusing

 At level 15, you learn how to cram more spells into a single item.
 You gain the following Bond Affinity option:

--   Appended: Infuse this spell cast into an infused item without overwriting spells already infused into it.
+-   Appended: 3 Spell Points.
+Infuse this spell cast into an infused item without overwriting spells already infused into it.

 When an item with multiple infused spells is activated, each spell is activated all in the same turn, in order of infusion, using the same targets, if applicable.